What is a Portfolio Career?

 Modern producers are always on the go, constantly juggling multiple projects and roles in and out of the studio.
 Being able to create your own path in this ever-changing industry is a necessary attribute that all great producers have, so having a ‘portfolio career’ is often the norm amongst industry professionals.
 But what is it?

 This is not a new concept or one that pertains only to the music industry.
-The term portfolio career has many other names such as solopreneur, side hustle, multi-hyphenate or slasher (due to the hyphens or slashes in the job title).
+The term portfolio career has many other names such as solopreneur, multi-hyphenate or slasher (due to the hyphens or slashes in the job title).
 It’s an idea that has been around for some time, popularised by business-minded philosopher Charles Handy in his 1995 book The Empty Raincoat: Making Sense of the Future who argues that if overall income is comfortable and sustainable, a wide portfolio of jobs tailored to suit the interests of the individual is the best way to achieve job satisfaction.
 A recent survey found 64% of millennials would consider having a second source of income alongside their full-time job, with many driven by wanting something different or special from what they’re already getting at work every day.
-With the music and arts industries being built on a ‘gig’ economy of short-term freelance work, it’s no wonder that many producers want to take on side jobs for creative fulfilment!
+The music and arts industries are built on a ‘gig’ economy of short-term freelance work, so it’s no wonder that many producers want to take on side jobs for creative fulfilment!

 What does this mean for music producers?

-Outside the studio, roles may include performing as a musician, live sound at a venue, teaching or tutoring, composing, sound design and more.
+Outside the studio, roles may include performing as a musician, live sound at a venue, teaching or tutoring, sound design and more.
 The skills a producer learns can be applied in a huge variety of situations, and so building up a portfolio career seems like the logical choice, even if you are thinking of specialising later on in your career.

 So what are some common types of work which your skills as a music producer can naturally feed into?
 Let’s look at a few examples.